cmatomic/RecipesAppimage/MicrosoftEdgeAppImage/README.md

 ### Unofficial AppImage Microsoft Edge for GNU/Linux

- * Script compatible with distributions based on Debian ¹ dependencies: binutils ; imagemagick
+ * Script compatible with distributions based on Debian ¹ dependencies: wegt ; binutils ; imagemagick

  * For distributions based on Fedora
  ¹ dependencies: